Statistics

 wikipedia

-Colin McCormack (died 2004 aged 62) would be 83 - credited as Commander in The Sun Makers
+Colin McCormack (died 2004 aged 62) would have been 83 - credited as Commander in The Sun Makers

 Colin McCormack was a professional Welsh actor who enjoyed considerable success in classical stage performances and television shows over a career approaching fifty years from his debut as a child actor in a BBC TV's Dixon of Dock Green episode, a show he returned to twenty years later when he played a police constable.
 Later his presence and bearing as a stage actor and member of the Royal Court Theatre and Bristol Old Vic companies and the Royal Shakespeare Company was admired by audiences and fellow performers alike.
 McCormack also appeared in several feature films during his career.